The chest is slightly buff-colored.

 | Species | parva |

-I took this photo early in the morning in a sunny forest.
-It fluttered around looking for food with movements typical of a flycatcher.
-It was light and could perch vertically on tree trunks.
-After eating insects on the tree, it looked at me and opened its beak wide.
+I took this photo early in the morning in a bright forest with sunlight shining through.
+It was searching for food, fluttering around with flycatcher-like movements.
+It was light on its feet and sometimes perched vertically on tree trunks.
+After eating a bug in the tree, it looked at me and opened its beak wide.